charlesclothilde-cmd/MillionaireProject/README.md

 https://millionaireproject.streamlit.app/
 ```

 The repo also includes a free GitHub Pages landing page in `index.html`.
-To publish it:

-1. Push this repository to GitHub.
-2. Open the repository settings.
-3. Go to **Pages**.
-4. Set the source to deploy from the `main` branch and the repository root.
-5. Save the settings and use the generated `github.io` URL as the free landing page.

 ## Run The App Locally